 Certificate Requirements

-To receive the full Environmental Stewardship of Indigenous Lands (ESIL) Certificate, student must complete a course from the STEM Focus Areas and then choose any two courses from the topics (Topics 1-5), along with the additional requirements below.
-Substitutions can be made with permission from the student’s ESIL advisor.
+To receive the full Environmental Stewardship of Indigenous Lands (ESIL) Certificate, student must complete a course from the STEM Focus Area and then choose any two courses from the topics (Topics 1-5), along with the additional requirements below.
+Substitutions and/or transferred courses may be used with permission from the student’s ESIL advisor.

 Topic 1.
 Tribal Governance and Relations